 You can access your new COM: port by using the assigned COM: identifier shown above.
 In this case, it is COM5: but this assignment will vary from system to system.
 At this point, the hardware is recognized.
 To verify operation use Sealevel Systems supplied WinSSD diagnostic utility.
-WinSSD can be found in the Start, Programs group.
+WinSSD can be found in the Start menu under Programs, SeaCOM group.